mmehr1988/miniature-telegram/README.md

   b.
 This section took the most amount of time since the highscoresArray[] would need to be sorted.
 I was able to overcome this issue by:

-  i.
-Pushing user submitted initials + score [time left] Into the highscoresArray[].

-  - If user tries to submit empty initials, a prompt will appear notifying user that empty initials is not allowed
+  - Pushing user submitted initials + score [time left] Into the highscoresArray[].
+If user tries to submit empty initials, a prompt will appear notifying user that empty initials is not allowed

-  ii.
-Sort the values based on the score.
+  - Sort the values based on the score.

-  iii.
-Using the turnery operator when appending to the li list.
+  - Using the turnery operator when appending to the li list.

 - High Score Nav Button